 I listened to David Graddol last when he spoke at TESOL conference on 27 March 2014 at Portland, Oregon, USA.
 Listening to David today, I realised that his TESOL speech was a prelude to his present plenary at IATEFL 2014.
-When I started listening to him this afternoon, as per the Indian local time, I was delighted to note that he had got a nice platform to elucidate one of the megatrends about which he had referred to at the TESOL 2014 Conference.
+When I started listening to him this afternoon, I was delighted to note that he had got a nice platform to elucidate one of the megatrends about which he had referred to at the TESOL 2014 Conference.
 On that day David explored how demographic and economic trends in the 21st century were affecting Global English and language policies worldwide.

 The theme of David’s speech was “Does the learning of English bring economic benefit?”
 Looking at him on the screen of my computer, I wondered, “Is he a linguist or an economist?”
 It was amazing to note how an applied linguist could handle the issues connected with the economic development so academically and effortlessly.
 The lucidity of his presentation, the felicity of his expression and the depth of his vision made me exclaim, ‘You are great, David’!

 During the hour long session, David critically explored the idea that ‘English brings economic benefits’.
 He raised the question, ‘Is the economic rationale just disguising a new kind of linguistic imperialism?
 Or does it genuinely bring benefits to those investing in English?’